Congratulations on your acceptance to UNT!

 All first-year and transfer students coming into the University of North Texas must have completed TSI testing or have a documented exemption before registering for classes.
 Your registration will be delayed if TSI status cannot be determined before your orientation session.

 Exemptions: Students are exempt from readiness testing if any of these TSI exemption categories apply.
 If you are TSI Exempt, please send appropriate documentation to the Office of Advising Services.

 If Not Exempt: UNT only accepts scores from the TSI Assessment for assessment purposes.
-The state-approved TSI Assessment measures college-level readiness in reading, mathematics, and writing.
+The state-approved TSI Assessment measures college-level readiness in mathematics and English language arts and reading (ELAR).
 Minimum score thresholds required to demonstrate college readiness in each subject area.